Distributed formation maneuver control by manipulating the complex Laplacian: Shape maneuvering

-\end{pf} \begin{remark} Note that if we multiply the gain matrix $K$ by a real constant $h > 1$, then $Q$ in Proposition \ref{pro: kappa} can be substituted by $\tilde Q = \frac{Q}{h}$.
-Therefore, the upper bound in Proposition \ref{pro: kappa} can be made arbitrarily large by increasing the free parameter $h$.
-Indeed, if we make $K$ bigger, then we mitigate the perturbation in (\ref{eq: Ltilde}) of the original complex-Laplacian matrix $L$ as required by Lemma \ref{lem: eigtr}. \end{remark} The following algorithm summarizes the design process to guarantee the convergence of the formation to the desired eventual behavior. \begin{alg} \begin{enumerate} \item Given a desired $p^*$, we calculate the weights $\omega_{ij}$ and the gains $k_i$ according to \cite{lin2014distributed} to construct the Laplacian $L$ and the gain matrix $K$ in (\ref{eq: comcom}). \item We calculate the sets of motion parameters $\mu_{ij}$ in (\ref{eq: ormo}) for the translation, rotation, and scaling. \item We design $\kappa_{\{r,t,s\}}$ in (\ref{eq: mtilde}) to define the eventual behavior of the formation.
-Then, we choose $\tilde\kappa$ to set the \emph{global speed}, i.e., we scale $\kappa_{\{r,t,s\}}$ simultaneously in (\ref{eq: Ltilde}) where $M = \tilde M$. \item Finally, we check whether with the given $L$, $K$, $\tilde M$ and $\tilde\kappa$ the condition in Proposition \ref{pro: kappa} is satisfied.
-If not, then we multiply $K$ by a real constant $h > 1$ such that the condition is satisfied. \end{enumerate} \end{alg}
+\end{pf} The following algorithm summarizes the design process for the modified weights in (\ref{eq: wmod}) to guarantee the convergence of the formation to the desired eventual collective motion by implemeting the control law (\ref{eq: uimodcomt}). \begin{alg} \begin{enumerate} \item Given a desired $p^*$, we calculate the weights $\omega_{ij}$ and the gains $k_i$ according to \cite{lin2014distributed} to construct the Laplacian $L$ and the gain matrix $K$ in (\ref{eq: comcom}). \item We calculate the sets of motion parameters $\mu_{ij}$ for $M_{t_{\{x,y\}}}, M_s$, and $M_r$ in (\ref{eq: ormo}) for the horizontal/vertical translation, scaling, and rotation so that they correspond to a $1$ horizontal/vertical \emph{distance unit}/sec, $1$ \emph{current size}/sec scaling, and $1$ radian/sec respectively. \item We finish the design of $M$ in (\ref{eq: ormo}) with choosing the coordinates $\kappa_{\{t_{\{x,y\}},s,r\}}$ that define the eventual collective motion of the formation.
+Then, we choose $\tilde\kappa$ to set the \emph{global speed} of the collective motion. \item Finally, we calculate $h$ for the modified weights in (\ref{eq: wmod}) and the control action (\ref{eq: uimodcomt}) such that the condition in Proposition \ref{pro: kappa} is satisfied. \end{enumerate} \end{alg}